Many non-profits I work with claim they make decisions using consensus… “unless we can’t agree and need to move on, then we vote.”

-I highlight that they are not really making decisions by consensus–they are using majority rule and should clarify that in any decision-making policies and procedures.
+If this sounds like your group, then you are not really using consensus decision-making; you are using majority rule and should clarify that in any decision-making policies and procedures.

 Crafting a question for a gathering to explore isn’t as simple as it might sound.